eclipse-iceoryx/iceoryx/doc/error-handling.md

 }
 ```
 Note that in the case of nullptr checks it is also an option to use references in arguments (or **not_null** if it is supposed to be stored since references are not copyable).
 It should be considered that not_null incurs a runtime cost, which may be undesirable.
 When Expects and Ensures are implemented to leave no trace in Release Mode, we do not incur a runtime cost using them.
-For this reason it is advised to use them to document and verify assumptions where approriate.
+For this reason it is advised to use them to document and verify assumptions where appropriate.

 ## cxx::expected
 This example checks the arguments and if they are valid proceeds to compute a result and returns it.
 Otherwise it creates an Error object from an errorCode and returns it.

 ```
-std::expected<SomeType, Error>::func(Arg arg) {
+cxx::expected<SomeType, Error> func(Arg arg) {
     int errorCode = checkArg(arg);
     if(isNoError(errorCode)) {
         SomeType result = computeResult(arg);